AGiorgetti/ngrx101/DOCS.md

 A Reducer is a function that takes two arguments: the current state and the action to perform, it will return the new instance of the state.

+**WARNING: do NOT mutate the state: always return a new oject for the state, this way we guarantee immutability!**

     export function counterReducer(state: ICounterState, action: CounterActions): ICounterState {
       switch (action.type) {
         case CounterActionTypes.INCREMENT: {